kevL/yata/ReadMe.txt

 dialogalt=   as "dialog=" but for a custom talktable maximized=   "true" (without quotes) to start Yata in a maximized window.
 A true
-             setting takes precedence over the x/y/w/h settings although the latter are recalled if the window is restored. instantgoto= "true" (without quotes) causes the current table to select a row as digits are typed in the goto-box.
-If false [Enter] needs to be pressed to select a row after digits are typed. casesort=    "true" (without quotes) for case-sensitive sorting
+             setting takes precedence over the x/y/w/h settings although the latter are recalled if the window is restored instantgoto= "true" (without quotes) causes the current table to select a row as digits are typed in the goto-box.
+If false [Enter] needs to be pressed to select a row after digits are typed casesort=    "true" (without quotes) for case-sensitive sorting

 The dirpresets appear on the File menu (if specified) and are a quick way to